batmanlab/ICML-2023-Route-interpret-repeat/README.md

 python ./src/codebase/data_preprocessing/mimic-cxr/miccai-main/preprocessing/adj_matrix.py
 ```

 Step 3 will be the concepts for training MoIE-CXR.
+Also, remove the disease label to be classified from the concepts.
+For example, to classify Pneumonia (disease label), Pneumonia will show up in the concepts produced in Step 3 as we are extracting anatomies and observations both using Rad-graph.
+This is redundant.
+So in this case, manually remove Pneumonia from the concepts.

 ## Training pipeline